-Your Plan Sponsor may provide you with Travel and Lodging assistance for certain Covered Health Care Services.
-Travel and Lodging assistance is only available for you or your eligible family member if you meet the qualifications for the benefit, including receiving care at a Designated Provider and the requisite distance from your home address to the facility is at least 50 miles.
-Eligible Expenses are reimbursed after the expense forms have been completed and submitted with the appropriate receipts.
+Your Plan Sponsor is providing you with Travel and Lodging assistance.
+Travel and Lodging assistance is only available for you or your eligible family member if you meet the qualifications for the benefit, including receiving care at a Designated Provider and the distance from your home address to the facility.
+Allowed Amounts are reimbursed after the expense forms have been completed and submitted with the appropriate receipts.

-If you have specific questions regarding the Travel and Lodging Assistance Program, please call the number on your ID card.
+If you have specific questions regarding the Complex Medical Conditions Travel and Lodging Assistance Program, please call the Travel and Lodging office at 1-800-842-0843.